 Our entire activity since inception through December 31, 2020 related to our formation and the preparation for our Initial Public Offering.
 We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with search for, and completing a Business Combination.
+Additionally, we recognize non-cash gains and losses within other income (expense) related to changes in recurring fair value measurement of our warrant liabilities at each reporting period.

-For the period from July 28, 2020 (inception) through December 31, 2020, we had a net loss of approximately \$203,000, which consists primarily of general and administrative expenses of \$204,000 partially offset by unrealized gain on investments held in the Trust Account of \$1,000.
+For the period from July 28, 2020 (inception) through December 31, 2020, we had a net loss of approximately \$11.0 million, which consists of changes in fair value of warrant liabilities of \$10.0 million, financing costs for our warrant liabilities of approximately \$793,000 and general and administrative expenses of \$204,000 partially offset by unrealized gain on investments held in the Trust Account of \$1,000.